Acosta-gh/clamav-tkinter_PYTHON/README.md

 # 🛡️ YAGC (Yet Another GUI for ClamAV)

-YAGC is a graphical user interface (GUI) designed to make using ClamAV—an open-source antivirus software—easier.
-This application is inspired by projects like ClamWin and ClamTk, and offers a more accessible and visual experience for users who want to perform antivirus scans on their systems quickly and easily.
+YAGC is a graphical user interface (GUI) designed to simplify the use of ClamAV, an open-source antivirus software.
+This application is inspired by projects such as ClamWin and ClamTk, offering users a more accessible and visual experience for quickly and easily performing antivirus scans on their systems.

 ## 🌟 Features